AloneHacker-008/Bunny-AI/README.md

 You: hi
 Bunny: Hey bestie!
 How's everything going?

+You: how are you?
+Bunny: I'm good! what's up on your side?

 Ask AI questions

-You: ai Who is Elon Musk?
+You: Who is Elon Musk?
-Bunny: Asking OpenAI...
-AI: Elon Musk is the CEO of SpaceX and Tesla, known for innovation in tech...
+Bunny: Elon Musk is the CEO of SpaceX and Tesla, known for innovation in tech...

 Arithmetic operations

-You: sum 5 10 15
+You: 4+16+7+3
 Bunny: Result = 30.00

 Number system conversion

 You: convert
 Bunny: Number System Converter Menu